jianwu/msplit/README.md

 ## Description

-A   resizable multi-pane component.
+A resizable multi-pane vue component implemented with typescript.
 Support the following features:

 * Supports toggle visibility for panes.
 * Supports toggle maximization for a pane.
+* Supports any number of panes.
 * Adjust pane size when the window resizes.
 * Horizontal and Vertical mode.